 (5) Unfunded debt is mainly made up of various instruments available under the National Savings Scheme (NSS).
 A number of different schemes are offered under NSS with maturities ranging from three to ten years.
 This debt is unfunded because investors benefit from put-options at any time over the life of the instruments they hold.

-Source: Ministry of Finance interest rate environment enables the Government to roll over floating rate debt at low rates, the redemption profile on its floating domestic debt is front-loaded and, accordingly, increases in interest rates may adversely affect such debt and the servicing of it.
+Over the last five years, the composition of domestic debt has experienced changes.
+In 2016-17, unfunded debt comprised 18.6 per cent of domestic debt (floating debt 44.1 per cent; permanent debt 37.2 per cent).
+The average maturity of domestic debt at the end of December 2016 improved to 2.1 years compared with 1.8 years at the end of December 2012.
+Domestic debt having maturity of less than a year decreased from 64.2 per cent at the end of December 2012 to 52.7 per cent at the end of December 2016.
+Whilst the current low interest rate environment enables the Government to roll over floating rate debt at low rates, the redemption profile on its floating domestic debt is front-loaded and, accordingly, increases in interest rates may adversely affect such debt and the servicing of it.
 This exposes Pakistan to refinancing risk and, for this reason, the Government is taking measures to further rebalance Pakistan's domestic debt profile by developing a long-term debt capital market.